x821938/elog/README.md

 The log levels in the ElogPlus library are as follows:

-- 7: DEBUG: Used for detailed debugging information.
-Typically used during development and not in production.
-- 6: INFO: Used to provide general information about the application's execution.
-Helpful for tracking the flow of the program.
-- 5: NOTICE: Used to highlight noteworthy events or conditions that may require attention.
-- 4: WARNING: Used to indicate potential issues or situations that could lead to errors or unexpected behavior.
-- 3: ERROR: Used to report errors that occurred during the execution of the application.
-These errors may impact the functionality of the program.
+- 0: ALWAYS: Always logged, regardless of settings.
+For tombstone-type information.
-- 2: CRITICAL: Used to indicate critical errors that require immediate attention.
+- 1: EMERGENCY: Used to indicate critical errors that require immediate attention.
 These errors may lead to the termination of the application.
-- 1: ALERT: Used to indicate critical errors that require immediate attention.
+- 2: ALERT: Used to indicate critical errors that require immediate attention.
 These errors may lead to the termination of the application.
-- 0: EMERGENCY: Used to indicate critical errors that require immediate attention.
+- 3: CRITICAL: Used to indicate critical errors that require immediate attention.
 These errors may lead to the termination of the application.
+- 4: ERROR: Used to report errors that occurred during the execution of the application.
+These errors may impact the functionality of the program.
+- 5: WARNING: Used to indicate potential issues or situations that could lead to errors or unexpected behavior.
+- 6: NOTICE: Used to highlight noteworthy events or conditions that may require attention.
+- 7: INFO: Used to provide general information about the application's execution.
+Helpful for tracking the flow of the program.
+- 8: DEBUG: Used for detailed debugging information.
+Typically used during development and not in production.
+- 9: TRACE: Used for more detailed debugging information.
+Typically used during development and not in production.
+- 10: VERBOSE: Used for even more detailed debugging information.
+Typically used during development and not in production.

 The lower the level, the more serious the log line is.
-When registring a log id you alway tell what loglevel you want.
+When registering a log id you always tell what loglevel you want.
 Everything at that level and lower will be logged.
-So if you register a device with loglevel ERROR, you will on get messages logged at level ERROR, CRITICAL, ALERT and EMERGENCY.
+So if you register a device with loglevel ERROR, you will only get messages logged at level ERROR, CRITICAL, ALERT, EMERGENCY and ALWAYS

 # Output devices